short-d/short/CONTRIBUTING.md

 - Exploring the codebase
 - Learnings new tools, infrastructures, libraries, algorithms, designs, or concepts
-- Experimenting with diffierent technologies and sharing the findings with the group
+- Experimenting with different technologies and sharing the findings with the group
 - Prototyping new features
 - Fixing bugs
 - Improving maintainability, scalability, reliability and performance of existing system